Baba Aiso Varr Dhoondo: Plot

 But another chaos happens when Prakash kidnapped Bharti and Amit and threatens Murli and Rupesh Ji to give money and then after much searching the two families find Prakash and have him arrested and Murli and Bharti hug and reunite.
 This does stop their when Prakash gets the gun from the police and tries to shoot Murli but to save Murli Rupesh Ji intervenes to save Murli and is himself shot everyone is shocked and worried so they take him to the hospital where Rupesh Ji takes his last breaths with Bharti and Murli and the whole family then he dies.

 After the death of Rupesh Ji, Murli has to take in charge of Bharti and Dhara and then Murli realises that he has fallen in love with Bharti and he announces that he wants to marry Bharti, but Bharti is unsure and is fearing about what happened the last time they were married.
 Eventually Bharti and everyone else agree that Murli and Bharti's wedding was wonderful and Murli and Bharti were meant for each other.

 Meanwhile, Sudha, who secretly loves Murli, is a bit heartbroken but is happy for Bharti and decides to go to her brother's house.
 Bharti discovers Sudha's feelings for Murli and talks to her about it and Sudha says that Murli is only hers and to stay happy and she then leaves tearfully, but Bharti is unaware.

 After the whole wedding motion Bharti and Murli enjoy their nuptial night together then it is the next day and it is the first day to make something for family and prepares it with a help of Murli and then takes it to the family and the whole enjoy the meal after everyone notices Sudha is not present and only Bharti knows Sudha had disappeared for good.

-As the families' problems have been resolved, Jhumka and Dumroo's love story is to be completed, so Gaushala invites some singers to pray from and then when Bhansi sees the prayer realises it is his younger brother Murari and his son Kartik and daughter-in-law Ashtumi and is happy to see them and the whole family is angered especially Murli, because his uncle Murari a childhood enemy of his father and had to break ties with him and now reunite and decide to let them stay in their bungalow.
+As the families' problems have been resolved, Jhumka and Dumroo's love story is to be completed, so Gaushala invites some singers to pray from and then when Bhansi sees the prayer realises it is his younger brother Murari and his son Kartik and daughter-in-law Ashtumi and is happy to see them and the whole family is angered especially Murli, because Murari is his father who had attempted to kill him when he was a new born baby and abandoned him, leabing him with his Bhansi chacha and Kamala chachi.
+Bahnsi attempts to reunite the father and son as well as him now reuniting with his younger brother after son many years and decides to let them stay in their bungalow.